 - San Diego, California/Tijuana, Mexico

-Registration will open on Tuesday, April 17 at 9am and will remain open until filled.
+Registration will open on Tuesday, April 16 at 9am and will remain open until filled.
+To register for Justice in January there is a $150 non-refundable deposit.
+See the financial page for more details.